-That evening, his Dad came home with a ten-pound steelhead and had Steve take a picture of him holding it on the front lawn.
-He then cleaned the trout there on the grass with a fillet knife, a silvery bright female, called a “hen,” almost three feet long, and pulled two huge skeins of red eggs from her belly, which he set aside.
+That evening, his dad came home with a ten-pound steelhead and had Steve take a picture of him holding the trout on the front lawn.
+Then there on the grass, with a fillet knife, he cleaned it, a silvery bright female, called a “hen,” almost three feet long.
+He pulled two huge skeins of red eggs from her belly, which he set aside.

 “I didn’t think they had eggs in May,” Steve said.

 “It’s a late winter steelhead.
 Summers spawn at the end of the year.”

 Steve watched him a minute and began to turn back toward the house.
 “Wait, Chuck.
 I understand you had Tess over.”